Genocides in history (World War I through World War II): Non-Jewish victims

 Some scholars broaden the definition of the Holocaust by including other German killing policies which were carried out during the war, including the mistreatment of Soviet POWs, crimes against ethnic Poles, the mass murder of mentally and physically disabled Germans (which the Nazi authorities framed as "euthanasia"), persecution of Jehovah's Witnesses, the genocide of Romani, and other crimes which the Nazis committed against ethnic, sexual, and political minorities.
 Using this definition, the total number of Holocaust victims is 11 million people.
 Donald Niewyk suggests that the broadest definition, including Soviet deaths due to war-related famine and disease, would produce a death toll of 17 million.
 Overall, about 5.7 million (78 percent) of the 7.3 million Jews in occupied Europe perished.
 This was in contrast to the five to 11 million (1.4 percent to 3.0 percent) of the 360 million non-Jews in German-dominated Europe.
-The United States Holocaust Memorial Museum has the number of people murdered during the Holocaust era at 17 million.
+The United States Holocaust Memorial Museum has the number of people murdered during the Holocaust era at over 12 million.

 Romani people

 The treatment of the Romani people was not consistent in the different areas that Nazi Germany conquered.
 In some areas (e.g. Luxembourg and the Baltic countries), the Nazis murdered virtually the entire Romani population.
 In other areas (e.g. Denmark and Greece), there is no record of Romanis being subjected to mass murder.

 Donald Niewyk and Frances Nicosia write that the death toll was at least 130,000 out of the nearly one million Romani who resided in Nazi-controlled Europe.
 Michael Berenbaum writes that serious scholarly estimates lie between 90,000 and 220,000.
 A study by Sybil Milton, senior historian at the U.S. Holocaust Memorial Museum, calculated at least 220,000 and possibly closer to 500,000 victims, but this study explicitly excluded the Roma who were murdered in Romania and Yugoslavia (Serbia, Croatia, Bosnia) where the genocide of Romanies was intense.
-Martin Gilbert estimates a total of more than 220,000 deaths out of the 700,000 Romani who lived in Europe.
+Martin Gilbert estimated a total of more than 220,000 deaths out of the 700,000 Romani who lived in Europe.
 Ian Hancock, Director of the Program of Romani Studies and the Romani Archives and Documentation Center at the University of Texas at Austin, has argued in favor of a much higher figure of between 500,000 and 1,500,000 deaths, claiming that the Romani death toll proportionally equaled or exceeded that of Jewish victims.